 Website loading time is one of the parameters which are often neglected while designing an online store or any other kind of online activity.
 Its importance can be often observed when the site is already implemented because this factor significantly affects the page’s operation and traffic acquisition.
 The situation when the website doesn’t open can actually happen to everyone, however, it’s the owner who loses the most as usually people will simply leave such a site and choose competition instead.

-Therefore, if you run an online business, you need to remember about website loading time as it highly affects the number of visitors staying on your site.
+Therefore, if you run an online business, you need to remember about website loading time as it highly affects the number of visitors staying on your site and should always be considered as a part od technical SEO service.
 Consequently, it improves your conversion rate, which we’ve already discussed in one of our previous articles: How to increase sales?
 12 reasons for the lack of conversion at your store.

 Website loading time – how to measure it?